SynfiniDLT/example-insurance-claim/README.md

 `daml start`

 in root folder of the project.
-It will do the followings.
+It will do the following.

 1. Compile the code
 2. Create a Daml sandbox with the Daml packages and expose the grpc interface